- Majors and Minors

-Peru is a a multi-lingual and multicultural society with a rich cultural history and a variety of archeological sites.
+Peru is a a multilingual and multicultural society with a rich cultural history and a variety of archeological sites.
 Peru's economy has been booming in recent years and the level of development and political stability are unprecedented.

 Housing & Cultural Immersion

 SATA Peru is designed to be a culturally-immersive educational experience.
-Students will be housed with Peruvian families, selected by the Universidad del Pacifico, in neighborhoods near the university's campus.
-Students will interact regularly with their Peruvian peers and they are encouraged to participate in a number of extra-curricular activities.
+Students are housed with Peruvian families, selected by the Universidad del Pacifico, in neighborhoods near the university's campus.
+Students interact regularly with their Peruvian peers and they are encouraged to participate in a number of extra-curricular activities.
 This includes volunteer work with Universidad del Pacifico partners, as well as attending cultural and sporting events along-side university students.
 The program also includes group trips to Cuzco and the ruins of Machu Pichu.
 Students will have additional opportunities to arrange short travels and day trips on their own.

-Students will enroll in a total of four courses taught by Professor Cruz-Saco and by Universidad del Pacifico faculty.
+Students enroll in a total of four courses taught by Professor Cruz-Saco and by Universidad del Pacifico faculty.
 Students are required to take at least one of Professor Cruz-Saco's courses, a Spanish language course (levels vary from begining to advanced) and one to two additional courses offered by the Universidad del Pacifico.
 Although there is no language requirement to take part in SATA Peru, a basic understanding of Spanish is strongly recommended.
 Students of all majors are encouraged to apply to this interdisciplinary program.